signum-network/phoenix/lib/packages/crypto/README.md

 # @signumjs/crypto

-Cryptographic functions for building Burstcoin apps.
+Cryptographic functions for building Signum apps.

 ## Installation

-burstJS can be used with NodeJS or Web.
+SignumJS can be used with NodeJS or Web.
 Two formats are available

 ### Using with NodeJS and/or modern web frameworks